hashicorp/terraform/website/source/intro/getting-started/remote.html.markdown

 Replace `ATLAS_USERNAME` with your Atlas username.

+**Note:** This action requires either a Terraform Enterprise account or you need to sign up Terraform Enterprise Free-Trial (1 month).

 Before you [push](/docs/commands/push.html) your Terraform configuration to Atlas you'll need to start a local version control system with at least one commit.
 Here is an example using `git`.

 ```